manish-garodia/manish-garodia/projects/dba-essentials-test/remove-db/intro-deinstall/intro-deinstall.md

-# Oracle Database 21c Deinstallation
+# Oracle Database 21c deinstallation

 ## About this workshop